sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --delay                                      Delay between runs, in milliseconds  [number] [default: 0] --requestheader, -r                          Request header that will be added to the request.
 Add multiple instances to add multiple request headers.
 Use the following format key:value
   --cookie                                     Cookie that will be added to the request.
 Add multiple instances to add multiple request cookies.
 Use the following format cookieName=cookieValue
-  --injectJs                                   Inject JavaScript into the current page (only Firefox at the moment) at document_start.
+  --injectJs                                   Inject JavaScript into the current page at document_start.
 More info: https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/contentScripts
   --block                                      Domain to block.
 Add multiple instances to add multiple domains that will be blocked.
 If you use Chrome you can also use --blockDomainsExcept (that is more performant)
   --percentiles                                The percentile values within the data browsertime will calculate and report.  [array] [default: [0,10,90,99,100]]
   --decimals                                   The decimal points browsertime statistics round to.  [number] [default: 0]